mkawalec/imap/README.md

-    let tls = TLSSettingsSimple False False False let params = ConnectionParams "imap.gmail.com" 993 (Just tls) Nothing conn <- connectServer params
+    let tls = TLSSettingsSimple False False False let params = ConnectionParams "imap.gmail.com" 993 (Just tls) Nothing conn <- connectServer params Nothing

 From now on you can run commands on this connection.
+The second parameter to `connectServer` is `Maybe IMAPSettings`.
+If settings are not provided, sane defaults will be used.
 We will use the `simpleFormat` helper function to convert from `ListT` to `IO`.
 Let's log in:

     > simpleFormat $ login conn "mylogin" "mypass" Right [Capabilities [CIMAP4,CUnselect,CIdle,CNamespace,CQuota,CId,CExperimental "XLIST",CChildren,CExperimental "X-GM-EXT-1",CUIDPlus,CCompress "DEFLATE",CEnable,CMove,CCondstore,CEsearch,CUtf8 "ACCEPT",CListExtended,CListStatus,CAppendLimit 35882577]]